Some people, including myself, have a gap between our two front teeth.

-Technically I should describe it as a diastema.
+Technically I should describe it as a midline diastema.

 And when I say front teeth, I specifically mean the upper central incisors.

-For most people around the world this gap would be considered a flaw.
+For many people around the world, this gap would be considered a flaw.
 I’ve always wanted to close the gap as I think it isn’t a very attractive/aesthetic form but as I only recently discovered, it is thought of by the French as a desirable, attractive and fortunate feature to have.